3dem/relion-documents/source/Reference/MovieCompression.rst

 The output will be ``MotionCorr/job002/corrected_micrographs_up2_gr8.star``, which should be specified to a Polish job.
 Note that the extraction box size for Polish is in pixels of the rendered movie.

-The gain reference for EER is different from multiplicative gain references for K2/K3.
+The gain reference for EER has confusing convention due to historical reasons.
-When the movie is in EER format, RELION will **divide** raw pixel values with the provided gain.
+When the movie is in the EER format and the gain reference is in the MRC format, RELION will **divide** raw pixel values with the provided gain.
+In contrast, if the gain reference is given in the TIFF format with the ``.gain`` extension (as written by newer versions of the Falcon software), RELION will **multiply** raw pixel values with the provided gain (as is done for K2/K3).
-When the gain is zero, the pixel is considered as defective.
+In any case, when the gain is zero, the pixel is considered as defective.
 The gain reference can be 8K x 8K or 4K x 4K.
 If the size of the gain reference and the size requested by ``--eer_upsampling`` do not match, the gain reference is upsampled / downsampled.